noahfavourite/noahfavourite/README.md

 # Hi, I'm Favour Noah Timighe

-I am a passionate data analyst with a strong background in SQL development and data visualization.
+I am a passionate data analyst with a strong background in data management, SQL development and data visualization.
 I enjoy transforming data into actionable insights and crafting data-driven solutions.
-My expertise lies in analyzing complex datasets, building dashboards, and optimizing SQL queries to ensure efficient data processing.
+My expertise lies in analyzing complex datasets, optimizing SQL queries, and to build intuitive and impactful reports to ensure efficient data processing and to deliver analytics that drive informed decision-making.

 ## 🚀 Skills & Technologies